Barbara Boxer Is Ready To Take Carly Fiorina Down — Just Like She Did In 2010

 The fresh beef was served as follows:

-as though an afterthought:
+And later, as though an afterthought:

 Cruz no longer has a path to an uncontested nomination, which means he and Fiorina need to do very, very well in California — which awards 172 Republican delegates — if he’s to stop Donald Trump from getting the nomination outright.
 Cruz trails Trump with 546 delegates to his 953.
 He also trails Trump in the Golden State, with 28 to 43.6 percent in the polls.
 So the time for Fiorina to be in attack mode is now.
 Unfortunately for her and TrusTed, her attacks don't land nearly as hard as Boxer's.
 Fiorina appeared on Fox & Friends today and responded to the fourth tweet: